-$5.^{28}$ (deleted)

-- 6. The issuing authority shall state in the EIO why it considers that the requested information is likely to be of substantial value for the purpose of the criminal proceedings and on what grounds it presumes that banks in the executing State hold the account and, to the extent available, which banks may be involved.
-It shall also include in the EIO any information available which may facilitate its execution29. - 7.30 An EIO may also be issued with regard to the information provided for in paragraph 1 with reference to any non-bank financial institution located on the territory of the executing State (...).
-Paragraphs 3 to 6 shall apply mutatis mutandis.
+- 3. The information referred to in paragraph 1 shall also, if requested in the EIO and to the extent that it can be provided within a reasonable time, include accounts for which the person that is the subject of the proceedings has powers of attorney. - 4.
+The obligation set out in this Article shall apply only to the extent that the information is in the possession of the bank keeping the account. - $5.^{29}$ (deleted) - 6.
+[The issuing authority shall state in the EIO why it considers that the requested information is likely to be of substantial value for the purpose of the criminal proceedings and on what grounds it presumes that banks in the executing State hold the account and, to the extent available, which banks may be involved.
+It shall also include in the EIO any information available which may facilitate its execution]. - 7.
+An EIO may also be issued to determine whether any non-bank financial institution located on the territory of the executing State is in possession of information on any natural or legal person that is the subject of the criminal proceedings.
+Paragraphs (...)
+3 to 6 shall apply mutatis mutandis.
 In such case and in addition to the grounds for non-recognition and non-execution referred to in Article 10, the execution of the EIO may also be refused if the execution of the measure would not be authorised in a similar national case.